Living Shorelines Grants & Technical Assistance Program

 Our friends at Jacques Cousteau National Estuarine Research Reserve in Tuckerton, NJ hosted a half-day workshop to take a deeper dive on 2 living shoreline techniques: oyster reefs and marsh sills.
 This workshop featured lessons learned from practitioners who’ve implemented living shoreline projects on-the-ground in New Jersey.
 The workshop was also attended by representatives from the NJDEP who spoke about some of the regulations around doing these projects.

 The Restoration Explorer: Living Shorelines App is a high-level screening tool that can help you decide what type of living shoreline technique may be appropriate for a given stretch of shoreline.

 The Stevens Institute of Technology Living Shoreline Engineering Guidelines can provide planners and engineers with guidance on technical and ecological parameters that can help with appropriate siting and design of living shoreline projects.

 The updated Community Resource Guide for Planning Living Shorelines contains helpful information on project development, including budget templates for living shorelines.

 The Procurement Guide for Nature-based Solutions contains sample RFP language to help communities contract and solicit expert input for implementing living shoreline projects.

 A recent White Paper: Nature Based Solutions for Coastal Highway Resilience from the Federal Highway Administration contains case studies as well as a literature review on design performance of nature-based solutions, including living shorelines.

-For any additional questions on the program please contact Patty Doerr, Director of Coastal and Marine Programs.
+For any additional questions on the program please contact Bill Shadel, Coastal Projects Manager.

-This program has been supported through a grant from the Climate Resilience Fund.
+This program has been supported, in part, through a grant from the Climate Resilience Fund.